AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_amp.md

   - Applies calibration factors (de-embedding)
   - Calculates Gain, DE (Drain Efficiency), and PAE (Power Added Efficiency)
   - Stores results in a structured table
-- Providing a progress UI with estimated time updates.
+- Providing a progress UI dialog with estimated time updates.
 - Saving the results and loading them back into the application.

 ```{admonition} Input Parameters